XAITK/xaitk-saliency/docs/api_docs.rst

 .. autofunction:: xaitk_saliency.utils.detection.format_detection

 ---------------------------------------------
-Blackbox Saliency Image Generation
+Black-Box Saliency Image Generation
 ---------------------------------------------

-Unlike the previous saliency heatmap generation interfaces, this interface uses a blackbox classifier as input along with a reference image to generate visual saliency heatmaps.
+Unlike the previous saliency heatmap generation interfaces, this interface uses a black-box classifier as input along with a reference image to generate visual saliency heatmaps.

 A candidate implementation for this interface is the ``PerturbationOcclusion`` implementation or one of its